 Ducts and filters will get clogged up unless they’re regularly cleaned and emptied.
 When they’re not taken care of, the accumulated debris will restrict airflow, and increase the amount of energy needed to keep the ventilation running.
 These are relatively simple best practices that your staff or a contractor can do, and will save you money in the long run.
 Another simple task is to constantly monitor the condition of your appliances, which will be explored in the next tip.

 Many facility managers will find it hard to monitor the effect their HVAC system has on their bottom line and the environment.
 It’s difficult to manually check all of them, but not doing so means a larger chance of malfunctioning or inefficiency in your system.
 Thankfully, asset tagging and RFID systems allow you to have a clearer and more holistic view of how all your appliances are doing.
 A contractor will take down information on your appliances and apply a code sticker for future tracking and data collection.
 With this 360 degree view of your HVAC system, you can identify where things are working less efficiently and plan larger-scale maintenance expenditure.
 This lets you avoid spending too much or missing certain issues that might not come to light without data.

 Another popular solution is using sensor technology.
 The simplest example is installing a thermostat to a building’s HVAC system which uses sensors, allowing you to monitor the temperature at all times.
 It’s then easier to identify anomalies or spot things that are wrong.
-There are sensors for air flow rates, filter performance, humidity and much more, and using all of them in combination will give you a fuller picture on how your appliances are performing.
-Sensors are reducing in cost, and are now much easier to install and maintain, meaning self-storage operators everywhere have adopted them to check their HVAC systems.
+There are sensors for airflow rates, filter performance, humidity and much more, and using all of them in combination will give you a fuller picture of how your appliances are performing.
+Sensors are reducing in cost, and are now much easier to install and maintain, meaning self storage operators everywhere have adopted them to check their HVAC systems.

 Calling in a technician